aidyp/adp/content/post/internet-explorer.md

 {{< /expandable >}}

-## Warp speed
+## arp speed

 With mission control set up, we can set Time To Liftoff to `0` and blast off.

 ### mission: new zealand

 I've never been to New Zealand and I've always wanted to go.
-Covid-19 has put a stop to regular travel, but not to our regular programming.
+Covid-19 has put a stop to travel, but not to our regular programming.
 Let's go!

 The New Zealand government website seems a good destination.
 Their website, `www.govt.nz`, is found at `103.28.251.187`.

-### mapping it out
+### plotting the route

 First step is to run the `traceroute` program.
 This will give us the logical path between us and New Zealand
 ```